sotnir/tni2022/_episodes/12-coffee.md

 ---
 layout: break
-title: "Afternoon Coffee"
+title: "Transportation (Departure)"
-teaching: 15
+teaching: 0
 exercises: 0
-break: 15
+break: 30
 ---

 Use the `break` layout to describe things you think people might want to